Medical Release Act (Joe Coleman Act)

 The application may be filled out, signed and emailed back to PRB.MedicalRelease@Illinois.gov, mailed or faxed to (217) 524-0012, Attn: Medical Release Act.

 Once the Applicant, and/or the representative who filed on behalf of the individual in custody, has received their confirmation letter they will be directed to have their witnesses register their information for the hearing.
-A total of four witnesses, including counsel, will be allowed to speak at the hearing and all individuals, including counsel will take an affirmation of oath at the time of the hearing.
-All hearings will be conducted via video conference which will require participants to have the capability to be present by video (i.e. smartphones with a camera, video conference equipment, iPad with cameras, laptops/computers with camera capability, etc.) and all cameras must remain on during the hearing.
+Witnesses, including counsel, will be allowed to speak at the hearing and all individuals, including counsel will take an affirmation of oath at the time of the hearing.

 Applications will be reviewed and decided by a three-member panel and a decision to grant or deny an application shall be made by simple majority within 90 days of the completed application received date.
 Individuals in custody granted medical release shall be released on mandatory supervised release for a period of 5 years which shall operate to discharge any remaining term of years imposed upon him or her.
 However, in no event shall the individual in custody serve a period of mandatory supervised release greater than the aggregate of the discharged underlying sentence and the mandatory supervised release period.